 Too much self-confidence or arrogance can be a downfall anywhere, and more so in India, which is more complex and sophisticated than many might expect.
-Here, many business decisions are taken based on trust and intuition while most of the official paperwork still requires labyrinthine knowledge.
-Most Indians are very proud of their country and achievements, and are also hypersensitive to hearing foreigners pointing out where it could be done differently.
+Here, many business decisions are taken based on trust and intuition while most of the official paperwork still require labyrinthine knowledge.
+Most Indians are very proud of their country and achievements and are also hypersensitive to hearing foreigners pointing out where it could be done differently.
 A culture that is several millennia old takes badly to outsiders thinking they are better – and it is, after all, only 65 years since Independence from the British.
 In India and especially during the India market-entry phase one requires an open mind, a flexible approach, an appreciation for high-adrenaline functional chaos, and boundless patience for bureaucracy and ambiguity.
 A good sense of humor will also be an advantage, as there are many times when tense negotiations can be diffused with a gentle joke or a positive attitude.

 2. Your expectations are too high